hashAMAN/Clock/README.md

 # Clock
-A simple digital and analog clock made using HTML + CSS + Javascript.
+A simple digital and analog clock made using HTML5 + CSS + Javascript.

 Screenshots